UC-HAL/Nelson-MIP/Model_setup_results/README.md

-#Model results
+# Model results
-This directory will contains the results and outputs from the different models.
+This directory will contain the model setup, results, and outputs from the different models.
+** under construction**